 In the photo browser, you can perform the following operations:

-- Press the ▲/▼ or Page ▲/▼ buttons to move the cursor and select photo files. - When a photo file is highlighted by the cursor, press the Enter or ► / II button to start playback in a full screen slideshow fashion.
+- Press the ▲/▼ or Page ▲/▼ buttons to move the cursor and select photo files. - When a pho where by the cursor, press the Enter or $\blacktriangleright / \parallel$ a full screen slideshow fashion. button to sta